 Oceanology-

-In 2011 I began experimenting with large-format cameras in specially constructed waterproof housings and have been using them to document coral reef environments.
-Governed in part by chance, this process-driven work is accomplished by taking one image per dive, and in most cases superimposing multiple exposures on a sheet of film during each trip to the bottom.
-In an attempt to reflect the complexity of the marine environment, I have experimented with sandwiching together positive and negative images from different dives.
-Here I have drawn inspiration from the montages of the early 20th-century German photographer Heinz Hajek-Halke, who created kinetic compositions by marrying positive and negative forms.
+In 2011, I began experimenting with large-format cameras housed in specially designed waterproof casings to document coral reef environments.
+This process-driven work, partly guided by chance, involves capturing a single image per dive and often superimposing multiple exposures onto a single sheet of film during each descent.
+To reflect the complexity of marine ecosystems, I have also explored combining positive and negative images from different dives, creating layered visual narratives.
+This approach draws inspiration from the early 20th-century German photographer Heinz Hajek-Halke, whose kinetic montages merged positive and negative forms.

-In 2022 I started to a use digital camera underwater to make images in grids.
-I have printed out some of these photographs, drawn on them, and rephotographed them with an 8x10 camera in garden settings as a way to accentuate the strange beauty of the undersea world.
+In 2022, I began using a digital camera underwater to create grid-based images.
+Some of these photographs have been printed, drawn on, and rephotographed using an 8x10 camera in garden settings, accentuating the surreal beauty of the undersea world.

-With much of my work, I like pairing photographs with paintings, prints, and drawings, and in this project, many of these depict sharks.
-They have become a personal totem representing the stresses that ocean based ecosystems face.
-Seeing a shark underwater, I have felt less of a threat and more in awe of their sheer beauty.
-These animals have been swimming in Earth's oceans for hundreds of millions of years, and it is tragic to see how many are endangered today.
+In much of my work, I pair photographs with paintings, prints, and drawings, often depicting sharks.
+These creatures have become a personal totem, symbolizing the immense pressures facing ocean ecosystems.
+Encountering a shark underwater, I feel less fear and more awe at their sheer beauty.
+Sharks have occupied the Earth’s oceans for hundreds of millions of years, and it is tragic to see so many species endangered today.

 Liquid Magnet-

-I first came across ferrofluid in 2007 when I saw this MIT video that was posted online.
+I first encountered ferrofluid in 2007 when I watched an MIT video posted online.
 Ferrofluid is a highly magnetized liquid composed of nanoscale ferromagnetic particles suspended in a carrier fluid.
-It has the ability to change shape when in the presence of a strong magnetic field.
-After seeing this video I started making drawings with ferrofluid on large sheets of film and I was mesmerized by its ability to mutate into different configurations that seem both cellular and celestial.
+It has the unique ability to change shape in the presence of a strong magnetic field.
+Inspired by this video, I began creating drawings with ferrofluid on large sheets of film, captivated by its capacity to morph into configurations that feel simultaneously cellular and celestial.

-While creating these ferrofluid photograms, I had also begun working in Japan, doing street photography.
-Most of the photographs were made with a 35mm and an 8×10 camera.
-The 8×10 camera has a circular mask on the inside, allowing for two separate exposures.
-This setup creates a photo collage of different images on the same sheet of film, and involves some improvisation.
-While all the center pictures were taken in Japan, many of the background images are printed out from my iPhone and rephotographed with the view camera.
+While working on these ferrofluid photograms, I also began photographing in Japan, focusing on street photography.
+Most of these images were captured using 35mm and 8×10 cameras.
+The 8×10 camera was fitted with a circular mask, allowing for dual exposures on a single sheet of film.
+This technique creates improvised photo collages, combining images from different moments and contexts.
+While the central images were taken in Japan, many of the backgrounds were printed from my iPhone and then rephotographed using the view camera.

-Matching the solar-like ferrofluid photograms with the pictures taken in Japan came out of reading stories about Amaterasu, the Shinto sun goddess.
-I am particularly fond of the tale of the Heavenly Rock Cave, and how Amaterasu was enticed to come out from this dark retreat and bring light back into the world.
+The idea to pair the solar-like ferrofluid photograms with my photographs from Japan was inspired by stories about Amaterasu, the Shinto sun goddess.
+I am particularly drawn to the tale of the Heavenly Rock Cave, where Amaterasu is coaxed from her dark retreat to restore light to the world.

-Researching the Shinto religion has made me curious about Kami spirits which represent the positive and negative characteristics of the natural world.
-The ideas behind them have influenced my drawings, as have Samurai armor and the contemporary Japanese poster designs by Kiyoshi Awazu.
+Researching Shinto beliefs deepened my curiosity about Kami spirits, which embody the positive and negative characteristics of the natural world.
+These concepts have influenced my drawings, as have the intricate designs of Samurai armor and the contemporary Japanese poster art of Kiyoshi Awazu.

 Hubbub-

-When I graduated from college I purchased an old 8x10 Deardorff camera that was made in the 1950’s.
-It was in rough shape and looked like it had been dragged across the pavement a few times.
-I wanted an 8x10 camera because no other device really captures the world in the same way, and most of my photographic heroes used them.
-I have had this camera since I was 23, and it still is my work horse.
+After graduating from college, I purchased an old 1950s 8x10 Deardorff camera.
+It was in rough shape, looking as though it had been dragged across pavement a few times, but I was drawn to its character.
+I wanted an 8x10 camera because no other device captures the world quite the same way, and many of my photographic heroes used them.
+I've had this camera since I was 23, and it remains my workhorse to this day.

-This series is a collection experiments done mostly around my home.
-Along with the photographic images taken with the view camera, I have included a selection of drawings done over the same time period.
+This series is a collection of experiments created primarily around my home.
+Alongside the photographic images taken with the view camera, I've included a selection of drawings made during the same time period.

 Vulkan-

-One of my main interests with these locations has been searching out and cataloging found sculptures.
-I am particularly intrigued by mimetoliths, a form of pareidolia, which is the psychological phenomenon where the mind perceives faces and anthropomorphic shapes in rocks and other inanimate objects.
-These geological formations represent to me the creative nature of a volcano, and discovering them can be akin to an esoteric experience.
+One of my primary interests in these locations has been discovering and cataloging naturally occurring sculptures.
+I am particularly drawn to mimetoliths—a form of pareidolia where the mind perceives faces or anthropomorphic shapes in rocks and other inanimate objects.
+To me, these geological formations embody the creative essence of a volcano, and finding them feels like an esoteric experience.

-So far, this series has covered trips to Hawaii, Iceland, and Montserrat.
-Included with this work is a selection of microscopic images taken at Royal Holloway, University of London, and at Princeton's IAC lab where I photographed crystals growing in a sample of lava that I brought back from Hawaii.
-A small universe discovered inside the rock.
+So far, this series has included trips to Hawaii, Iceland, and Montserrat.
+It also features microscopic images captured at Royal Holloway, University of London, and Princeton's IAC lab, where I photographed crystals forming in a lava sample I brought back from Hawaii—a small universe discovered within the rock.

 Sugar Pepper-

-My grandparents moved from Scotland to the Caribbean island of Barbados in 1939 and many of my relatives still reside there.
-One of my cousins runs a small family farm in the interior of the island and I have had the opportunity to document it over the years.
-The farm has become a laboratory for my photographic output.
-I have found myself drawn to the plant life on the property, and the contrast between the cultivated plants and the wild ones that grow in the gullies around the fields.
+My grandparents moved from Scotland to the Caribbean island of Barbados in 1939, and many of my relatives still live there.
+One of my cousins runs a small family farm in the island's interior, which I’ve had the opportunity to document over the years.
+The farm has become a laboratory for my photographic work, drawing me to its rich plant life and the striking contrast between the cultivated crops and the wild plants growing in the gullies around the fields.

 Paleo-

-Paleo is a body of work that focuses on the idea of time through the documentation of archaeological excavations and museum spaces that contain dinosaur fossils and meteorites.
+Paleo is a body of work that explores the concept of time through the documentation of archaeological excavations and museum spaces housing dinosaur fossils and meteorites.

 Taupo-

-In 1995 I received a Fulbright Grant to photograph with the 8x10 camera the Taupō Volcanic Zone, an area in New Zealand's North Island that runs from Whakaari Island down to the flooded caldera of the massive volcano this region is named after.
+In 1995, I received a Fulbright Grant to photograph the Taupō Volcanic Zone with an 8x10 camera.
+This region on New Zealand's North Island stretches from Whakaari Island to the massive flooded caldera of the volcano for which the area is named.